-Turtle Talk regularly posts Indian law job announcements.
+We strive to regularly posts Indian law job announcements on Turtle Talk.
 They can be found by searching for “jobs” in the search bar.
 A list of postings that include “jobs” as a category or tag is available here and here.
 Vacancies are posted on Friday, but some announcements might still appear throughout the week.
-If you would like your Indian law job posted on Turtle Talk, please email firstname.lastname@example.org
+If you would like your Indian law job posted on Turtle Talk, please email firstname.lastname@example.org.

 Job announcements for law students are also commonly posted with the category or tag “jobs,” and are included in the lists in the above links.
 Occasionally, we post summer clerkships using the category or tag of “clerkship” or “internship” instead of “jobs.”
 These postings can be found here and here.
 In addition, the National Native American Law Students Association (NNALSA) posts job announcements for students here.

-Most tribes post job openings on their own tribal websites.
+Many tribes post job openings on their own websites.
 A sampling of tribal attorney postings on tribal government websites using the “nsn.gov” domain can be found here.
-To perform a narrower search for tribal attorney positions, applicants should review the human resources websites of tribal governments in their targeted region.
+To perform a narrower search for tribal attorney positions, applicants should review the human resources websites and tribal newspapers of tribal governments in their targeted region.

 The National Native American Bar Association (NNABA) also posts employment opportunities.
 These job postings are available here.
 Applicants should also search the local listings posted by regional Native American Bar Associations.
 A list of several of these regional bar associations is below.

 - California Indian Law Association